Solitons and geometrical structures in a perfect fluid spacetime: Solitons in a perfect fluid spacetime

 Writing (\ref{e4}) for $X=Y:=\xi$, we obtain:

 Therefore:

-\begin{theorem} Let $(M,g)$ be a $4$-dimensional pseudo-Riemannian manifold and $\eta$ be the $g$-dual $1$-form of the gradient vector field $\xi:=grad(f)$ with $g(\xi,\xi)=-1$.
-If (\ref{e11}) defines an $\eta$-Ricci soliton in $M$, then the Laplacian equation satisfied by $f$ becomes:
+\begin{theorem} Let $(M,g)$ be a $4$-dimensional pseudo-Riemannian manifold and let $\eta$ be the $g$-dual $1$-form of the gradient vector field $\xi:=grad(f)$ with $g(\xi,\xi)=-1$.
+If (\ref{e11}) defines an $\eta$-Ricci soliton in $M$, then the Poisson equation satisfied by $f$ is:

 \end{theorem}

 \begin{remark} If $b=0$ in (\ref{e11}), we obtain the Ricci soliton with $a=-\lambda+\frac{k(\sigma+3p)}{2}$ which is steady if $p=\frac{2}{3}(\frac{\lambda}{k})-\frac{\sigma}{3}$, expanding if $p>\frac{2}{3}(\frac{\lambda}{k})-\frac{\sigma}{3}$ and shrinking if $p<\frac{2}{3}(\frac{\lambda}{k})-\frac{\sigma}{3}$.
 In these cases, $div(\xi)=-3k(\sigma+p)$.
 From Plebanski energy conditions for perfect fluids we deduce that $\sigma\geq\max\{-\frac{\lambda}{k},\frac{\lambda}{2k}\}$ for the steady case, $\sigma>\frac{\lambda}{2k}$ and $\sigma>-\frac{\lambda}{k}$ for the expanding and shrinking case, respectively. \end{remark}